 In 2015, there were approximately 80,000 children in New York State with a parent in prison and Prison Fellowship’s Angel Tree program (the largest prison ministry in the world) only served 6,556 of those children!
 Additionally, while there are programs available to help the inmates and the children of the prisoners, other family members are often left carrying the burden of supporting the family financially, emotionally and spiritually with little direction or support.
 Caregivers, grandparents, siblings and even close friends are devastated by the often sudden loss of their loved one and go through all of the stages of loss as a death but with the added stigma of shame and shock due to the loved one’s crime.
 We are called to love and serve each other ("You, my brothers and sisters, were called to be free.
 But do not use your freedom to indulge the flesh; rather, serve one another humbly in love."
 Gal.
 5:13) while offering our bodies as living sacrifices ("Therefore, I urge you, brothers and sisters, in view of God's mercy, to offer your bodies as a living sacrifice, holy and pleasing to God--this is your true and proper worship."
 Romans 12:1).
 This is where Beacon of Light steps in.

 Beacon of Light serves inmates and their families by utilizing individualized program plans for each family.
 We unite community members, churches, organizations and other programs in assisting and meeting the needs of these families.
 Our goal is to reconcile families with each other and with God simply by showing the love of and sharing the truth of Jesus Christ.
-Beacon of Light operates in Albany, Fulton, Montgomery, Rensselaer, Saratoga, Schenectady, Warren and Washington Counties in Upstate New York.
+Beacon of Light operates in Albany, Essex, Fulton, Montgomery, Rensselaer, Saratoga, Schenectady, Schoharie, Warren and Washington Counties in Upstate New York.
 We want to discover what the needs are in each of these communities and train volunteers to meet them personally where we can.
 Where we cannot, we will act as a liaison and utilize other resources and organizations in that area.
 Can you drive, write letters, send cards, organize an event or meeting, be a friend?
+Do you like making telephone calls and are detail oriented?
 Whatever your gift, we need your help!